 - Agenda times range from 60 minutes to 2 hours.

-- This program works well for most organizations including; companies, associations, educational institutions and user groups.
+- This program works well for most organizations including companies, associations, educational institutions and non-profits.

 Client Success Stories